If we believe your application has been written with the help of any AI assistance it will be disregarded.

 The selection process is now underway.
 All eligible applications received re acknowledged by email.
 Your application should have been completed in handwriting, scanned to a two page pdf document no bigger than 3mb and sent by email to gliding@airpilots.org.

-Candidates who are short-listed for consideration for the scholarship are required to attend in person an interview in London on either 17 or 18 April 2024.
+Candidates who are short-listed for consideration for the scholarship are required to attend in person an interview in London on either 22nd, 23rd or 24th April 2025.
+We have a limited number of online interviews available on the 30th April and the 1st May.
+These are offered at the discretion of the Company.
 Travel expenses are the responsibility of the candidate and alternative interview dates cannot be arranged.

 Successful candidates will be made a conditional offer which will be subject to confirmation once all pre-requisite and contractual details have been acknowledged as satisfied.